mousrij/devops-bootcamp-08-jenkins/Notes.md

 - install the tool directly on the server on which Jenkins is running (or in the container if Jenkins is running inside a container)

 ### Configure Maven Plugin
 For most of the usual build tools a related plugin is already installed.
-For Maven this is the case to.
+For Maven this is the case too.
 So we just have to configure the already installed plugin.

 Go to the "Manage Jenkins" section and click on "Global Tool Configuration".
 Click on the "Add Maven" buttton, enter a name (e.g. maven-3.6) and click on "Save".
 Now you have the maven command available in all Jenkins jobs.